werf/werf/docs/pages/reference/registry/publish.md

  3. Push image by newly created alias into docker registry.
  4. Delete temporary image name alias.

-This process will be referred to as **standard publish procedure**.
-There is a docker command for each of these steps, and usually, they are performed by calling corresponding docker commands.

-## Image publish procedure

-To publish a image from the config werf implements the **image publish procedure**.
-It consists of the following steps:
+To publish an image from the config Werf implements another logic:

-1. Perform [**werf tag procedure**]({{ site.baseurl }}/reference/registry/image_naming.html#werf-tag-procedure) for built image.
-The result of werf tag is an image with a name that is compatible with the step 2 of _standard publish procedure_.
-I.e., this image is ready to be published.
+1. Create **a new image** based on built image with the specified name, store internal service information about tagging schema in this image (using docker labels).
+This information is referred to as image **meta-information**.
+Werf uses this information in [deploying]({{ site.baseurl }}/reference/deploy/deploy_to_kubernetes.html#deploy-command) and [cleaning]({{ site.baseurl }}/reference/registry/cleaning.html) processes.
 2. Push newly created image into docker registry.
 3. Delete temporary image created in the 1'st step.

 All of these steps are performed with a single werf publish command, which will be described below.

-The result of this procedure is a image named by the [image naming]({{ site.baseurl }}/reference/registry/image_naming.html) rules pushed into the docker registry.
+The result of this procedure is an image named by the image naming rules pushed into the docker registry.

 <!--### Stages publish procedure-->